 Where an applicant succeeds in a claim, VCAT can order that the other party reimburse the applicant for the filing fee on the application and any other fees.

 Alternative Dispute Resolution processes, such as compulsory conferences and mediation, are available to assist in settlement of disputes (see ss 83–93, sch 1 cl 4H VCAT Act).
-Parties can contact the Registrar of the Civil Claims List for more advice.
+Parties can contact the registrar of the Civil Claims List for more advice.

 As soon as you arrive, go to the office and let the reception desk or bench clerk know that you have arrived.
 Ask which room your matter will be heard in.
 If you wish, you can sit at the back of the room where your matter will be heard, to get an idea of what happens during similar hearings.

-The first thing a Member may do is offer the parties an opportunity to discuss settlement of the matter.
+The first thing a member may do is offer the parties an opportunity to discuss settlement of the matter.
 Parties are encouraged to do so, but are not required or ordered to do so.

-If the matter is settled, ask the Member to make an order according to the terms of the settlement.
+If the matter is settled, ask the member to make an order according to the terms of the settlement.

-The Member will ask questions of you and your witnesses.
+The member will ask questions of you and your witnesses.
 The respondent is also able to ask questions.

 After you have presented your side, the respondent gets the chance to respond to your claim.
 You will be given a chance to ask the respondent questions about the things they or their witnesses say.

 Some issues “speak for themselves” but some cases require expert evidence.
 An expert is a person who is qualified to give an opinion about a relevant issue.
 In a case about building work or building products, an expert might be a civil engineer, an architect or a building consultant.
 Practice Note 2, which can be found on the VCAT website, sets out the requirements for expert evidence.
-It is designed to stop unqualified people giving their uninformed opinions, and to make sure that the expert’s role is to assist the tribunal make a fair decision, rather than being a “gun for hire”.
+It is designed to stop unqualified people giving their uninformed opinions, and to make sure that the expert’s role is to assist VCAT make a fair decision, rather than being a “gun for hire”.
 Usually experts are required to put their opinion in a written report, and attend the hearing to explain their views.

 Care in the preparation of the case should ensure that evidence is not repeated.
 VCAT may not permit additional evidence on a matter if it considers that the matter has already been fully covered (s 102(2) VCAT Act).

-After both sides have put their case, the Member will decide the matter in accordance with the relevant law and make an order.
+After both sides have put their case, the member will decide the matter in accordance with the relevant law and make an order.

 If an issue in dispute is determined in the absence of a party, that party may make an application for review to VCAT within 14 days after the party receives notice of the order.
 An application for review must be made by way of statutory declaration stating the reason for non-attendance.
 All parties are invited to the hearing of the review.
-The notice of hearing will state whether the Tribunal will only hear and determine the application for review at that time or whether it will hear and determine the original claim afresh if the review is granted.
+The notice of hearing will state whether VCAT will only hear and determine the application for review at that time or whether it will hear and determine the original claim afresh if the review is granted.
 If the hearing is for review only and the review is granted, the claim will be reheard at a later date.
 A party is not entitled to seek more than one review without leave of VCAT (r 6.10(1) Victorian Civil and Administrative Tribunal Rules 1998 (Vic) (“VCAT Rules”)).
 The party who applies for the review may have costs awarded against it, even in a small claim.

 Further information relating to re-hearings can be obtained from the Civil Claims List Registry and from VCAT Rules.